 Compal's Supplier Code of Conduct Compal Electronics, Inc. (abbreviation form as "Compal") believes that the sustainability of social and environment represents the foundation of Compal.
 Compal takes it seriously with our suppliers as important and long-term partnerships.
-We hope our suppliers can work with us towards mutual growth of international competitiveness as well as global sustainability development.
-In order to ensure that the supply chain has a safe working environment for employees, that employees are respected and dignified, and that they indeed bear relevant environmental protection responsibilities and abide by ethics in business operations.
-Compal follows Responsible Business Alliance Code of Conduct and refers to the "UN Guiding Principles on Business and Human Rights " and the International Labour Organization's " Declaration of Fundamental Principles and Rights at Work " and the "UNUniversal Declaration of Human Rights " and the Responsible Minerals Initiative and other international norms, we have formulated this code of conduct for the supply chain (hereinafter referred to as the "Code").
+We hope our suppliers can work with us towards mutual growth of international competitiveness as well as global sustainability development. we will showcase the efforts and achievements of both parties to the broader community.
+Compal suppliers are expected to provide a healthy, safe, diverse, equitable, and inclusive working environment, ensuring that employees are treated with respect and dignity.
+Suppliers must genuinely promote environmental protection, adhere to legal and ethical standards in their business operations, and demonstrate a strong commitment to social and environmental responsibility.
+Compal follows Responsible Business Alliance Code of Conduct and refers to the "UN Guiding Principles on Business and Human Rights" and the International Labour Organization's "Declaration of Fundamental Principles and Rights at Work" and "the Universal Declaration of Human Rights" and "the Responsible Minerals Initiative" and other international norms, we have formulated this code of conduct for the supply chain (hereinafter referred to as the "Code").
 Compal requires that the supply chain comply The Code also complies with the laws and regulations of the countries and regions where it operates, and encourages the supply chain to require its downstream supply chain to recognize and implement this Code.
 Compal expects to continue to advance through close cooperation, communication and evaluation with the supply chain.
 The extent to which the supply chain complies with this standard will be one of Compal's considerations in evaluating purchasing decisions.
 Compal requires that the supply chain comply The Code also complies with the laws and regulations of the countries and regions where it operates, and encourages the supply chain to require its downstream supply chain to recognize and implement this Code.
 Compal expects to continue to advance through close cooperation, communication and evaluation with the supply chain.
 The extent to which the supply chain complies with this standard will be one of Compal's considerations in evaluating purchasing decisions.
 The Code is made up of five sections.
 Sections A, B, and C outline standards for Labor, Health and Safety, and the Environment, respectively.
 Section D adds standards relating to business ethics; Section E outlines the elements of an acceptable system to manage conformity to this Code.